Chanheng-Menh-cloud-academic-repo/cloud-native-20250131/README.md

 10. INSTALL NodeJS and npm - Command Screen Shot.

+11. Github repo/push:

-11. a.
+    a.
 Create Github Account

-11. b.
+    b.
 Create a repository

-12. c.
+    c.
 Push / Upload your NodeJS Services ( code file + Package.json) in the github - Command Screen Shot.

+13. Github Verification:

-13. a.
+    a.
 Check git is installed or not - Command  Screen Shot.

-13. b.
+    b.
 If not then Install Git on the EC2 instance - Command  Screen Shot.

 14. Clone your code from Github to EC2 instance - Command Screen Shot